jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 **Book II—Mixed Ideological Politics:** A heat pump doesn't know it's "green."
 A diesel truck doesn't know it's "red-blooded American."
 Only we attach those labels—and then reject good tools for wearing the wrong one.
 We do that labeling through stories.
 Strip away the heroes and villains, and most resolve into the same quiet question: who gets to control the tools society runs on.
 Once you can see that machinery, the spell breaks: the heat pump and the diesel truck can sit in the same household.
 You gain a quiet, radical freedom to blend beliefs without thinking you've betrayed an ideological tribe.
 This is political moderation reimagined for the Internet Age: not splitting the difference, but choosing the best tool for the life you actually live.
 Book I named your species; Book II frees you to select its tools.

-**Book III—Bumblebee Economics:** Maria's job was one-size-fits-all: a standardized role in a mass-production economy.
-That is the Industrial Age's hidden price—when jobs, skillsets, and career scripts are mass-produced, everyone in the role falls at once.
-Nature never pays this price: species thrive by fitting themselves to their niches, building an ecosystem full of blossoming life.
-Our technology can finally do the same.
-Open standards like USB and Bluetooth make skills portable: what you learn in one tool carries to the next, so a shift in the market becomes a step sideways instead of a fall.
-Bumblebee Economics accelerates this—keeping the Industrial Age's power to mass-produce while adding the Internet Age's power to customize, so your livelihood can fit your niche: a home shaped to your life, work within reach, tools that match your needs.
-Here Maria stops being a species selected for extinction and becomes evolution's hand—the selector who recombines the technological toolkit into whatever new form her niche demands.
-When millions do the same, the ecosystem we all harvest from blossoms too.
+**Book III—Bumblebee Economics:** Book III—Bumblebee Economics: Maria's job was one-size-fits-all: a standardized role in a mass-production economy.
+That is the Industrial Age's hidden price—when jobs and career scripts are mass-produced, everyone in the role falls at once.
+Nature never pays this price: like bees and flowers co-evolving, species thrive by fitting themselves to one another and their niches.
+Our technology can finally do the same—imagine your medical records flowing seamlessly between doctor, pharmacy, and phone, each program independent yet standardized, free to evolve.
+Here Maria stops being a species selected for extinction and becomes evolution's hand: the selector who reshapes the toolkit to fit her niche.
+When millions do the same, the Industrial Age's mass production gives way to the Internet Age's mass collaboration—and the whole ecosystem blossoms.

 `Understand yourself → Learn to select better tools → Build bounty with others`